turag-ev/TURAG-Feldbus/README.md

 Code reference: https://turag-ev.github.io/TURAG-Feldbus/modules.html

+Currently, host implementations can be found within the [Tina library](https://github.com/turag-ev/Tina).

+The [TURAG-Console](https://github.com/turag-ev/TURAG-Console) makes use of the host implementations and allows it to communicate with bus devices through a serial port.

 ## Usage
 To enable your project to act as a TURAG-Feldbus device, you need
 * clone the repository or add it to your project as a git submodule